Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/ces_components.md

 ## Overview

 This section provides information about all components required to build a resilient Concept Extraction API with dynamically updated Gazetteer dictionaries.
-If you only need to be able to extract named entities from text with a static dictionary and are not interested in high availability, you can do it with a single worker.
+If you only need to extract named entities from text with a static dictionary and are not interested in high availability, you can do it with a single worker.

 ## Worker